-Thinking about taking A-levels or BTECs, or a mixture of both?
+Thinking about taking A-levels or Btecs, or a mixture of both?
 Both offer paths to university, or into work.
 To help you decide, the qualifications are going head-to-head.
 Here are the key differences between Btecs and A-levels, as well as a few other options you could consider.

 If you’re not sure about what you want to do, the A-level route might be a safer choice; this way you can study a few different subjects which interest you now, including some facilitating subjects to keep your options open.

-That said, in 2015 over one quarter of students accepted into higher education had at least one BTEC.
-Although this is still a small proportion of all uni applicants, the figure continues to grow each year (the previous year it was 14%).
-Even elite universities like Oxford and Cambridge state that they accept BTECs.
+Although this is still a small proportion of all uni applicants, the figure continues to grow each year.
+Even elite universities like Oxford and Cambridge state that they accept Btecs.

 However we would always recommend checking with a university first regarding their entry requirements to a course: